Minors of non-hamiltonian polyhedra and the Herschel family: Introduction

 In 1856, Sir William Rowan Hamilton introduced the Icosian game, where the goal was to find a cycle in the dodecahedron that passes through every vertex exactly once.
 A cycle with this property in any graph is now called a \emph{Hamilton cycle}, and a graph is called \emph{hamiltonian} if it contains a Hamilton cycle.
 The study of Hamilton cycles has since become a central subject in graph theory.

 In 1956, Tutte~\cite{Tutte1956} proved that every polyhedral graph that cannot be disconnected by removing three vertices is hamiltonian.
 However, it is well known that there are infinitely many non-hamiltonian polyhedra, the smallest of which is the Herschel graph $\mathfrak{H}$, depicted in Figure~\ref{fig:Herschel}.
-This was first noted by Coxeter~\cite{Coxeter1948} in 1948 and later rigorously proven by Barnette and Jucovi\v{c}~\cite{Barnette1970} and Dillencourt~\cite{Dillencourt1996}.
-We remark that it is straightforward to see that $\mathfrak{H}$ does not contain a Hamilton cycle, as it is bipartite and has an odd number of vertices.
+This was first noted by Coxeter~\cite{Coxeter1948} in 1948 and later rigorously proven by Barnette and Jucovi\v{c}~\cite{Barnette1970} and Dillencourt~\cite{Dillencourt1996}, who showed that the Herschel graph is the minimal non-hamiltonian polyhedron in terms of both the number of vertices and edges.
+We note that it is straightforward to see that $\mathfrak{H}$ does not contain a Hamilton cycle, as it is bipartite and has an odd number of vertices.

-A graph $H$ is a \emph{minor} of a graph $G$ if $H$ can be obtained from $G$ by a sequence of edge deletions, vertex deletions, and edge contractions.
+Recall that a graph $H$ is a \emph{minor} of a graph $G$ if $H$ can be obtained from $G$ by a sequence of edge deletions, vertex deletions, and edge contractions.
 The minor relation defines a partial order within any class of graphs.

-Our primary result states that the Herschel graph is the minimal non-hamiltonian polyhedral graph, not only in terms of order and size but also with respect to the minor relation.
+A classical theorem of Wagner~\cite{Wagner1937} and Hall~\cite{Hall1943} states that a 3-connected graph is non-planar if and only if it is isomorphic to \(K_5\) or contains a \(K_{3,3}\) minor.
+Consequently, Tutte’s theorem is equivalent to the assertion that every 4-connected non-hamiltonian graph contains a \(K_{3,3}\) minor.
+This naturally raises the following question.

+\begin{question} For a $3$-connected non-hamiltonian graph that contains no \(K_{3,3}\) minor, which other minor is forced to appear?
+Equivalently, which minor must every non-hamiltonian polyhedral graph contain? \end{question}